coolibre/thermomat/README.md

 - Deep Sleep and Wake Up every 15 min to save energy
 - stays on for reconfiguring 3 mins while network unreachable, sleeps and reconnects if not configured in this period
 - provides reset pin for clearing wifi Settings and force configuring mode

+# TODO

+- Multiple Users are supported but parallel usage (updates in UI) is not implemented atm.